-- Increase access to training and development opportunities to ensure our workforce has the skills access. necessary to appraise, integrate, translate and implement evidence.
+- Increase access to training and development opportunities to ensure our workforce has the necessary skills to access, appraise, integrate, translate and - implement evidence.
 To enable continual evaluation and assessment of the quality and effectiveness of our services and their delivery of care. - Build a portfolio of research and innovation that offers increased access to new treatments and innovation, provides development opportunities for our staff, supports organisational priorities, and generates new evidence-based care. - Establish a dedicated Clinical Research Facility (CRF) to be included as part of SHSC's hospital modernisation plans.
-A CRF will increase our research capability, organisational reputation and
+A CRF will increase our research capability, organisational reputation and provide opportunity for income generation through commercial trials, and ensure we are well placed to support the NIHR strategic ambition national to expand research in life sciences.